Close

 How halal demand is driving business innovation in response to an increasingly discerning consumer.

-Two halal showcookings and several sessions will complete the halal programme at Alimentaria 2026.
+Two halal showcookings and several sessions completed the halal programme at Alimentaria 2026.

 Demonstrations